fatmazaman/AlgorithmJS/README.md

 8. isUgly - numbers as those whose only prime factors are 2,3 or 5.
 9. encode_decode_Id - String shortening
 10. array_Functions
-11. keylogger - This is for educational purposes only.
+11. keylogger - This is for educational purposes only
+12. Annoying_Function - JavaScript that creates an annoying popup that moves randomly around the screen

 ### Big-O Notation
 - Implementtaion of an algorithm with respect to both time(execution time) and space(memeory consumed)